OWASP/www-committee-outreach/proposals/2022-ambassadors.md

 ## Proposal Details

 To qualify as an OWASP ambassador, the person should commit to going to four non-OWASP events per year with the aim of advocating for OWASP and track this for audit on renewal.
 This would be a purely volunteer position and new applicants would have to be able to demonstrate previous OWASP involvement as well as having OWASP membership.
+They would also have to specifically agree to comply with the OWASP code of conduct (although they should already be subject to this as members.)

 In return, the ambassador would receive:
 * Specific recognition and thanks